SECR D class: D1 class

 In 1913, Richard Maunsell started the rebuilding of 21 D Class locomotives with Belpaire fireboxes to produce the more powerful D1 class.
 These bigger engines were needed to cope with increasing loads on the Kent Coast Line through Chatham.

 Operation

 Initially the D class was put to work on the Kent coast and Hastings services out of London.
 By the 1930s the largest allocation of D class 4-4-0s was at Gillingham depot in Kent but they had by now been reduced to secondary train duties and were now carrying the livery of the Southern Railway.

 At the outbreak of World War II in 1939 some of the D class were placed into storage.
 Then in 1941 others were transferred to Nine Elms depot.
 A handful were based at Redhill on the Reading-Tonbridge cross-country line.
+Three were withdrawn before nationalisation: D no. 1742 and D1 no. 1747 were both withdrawn in October 1944 due to war damage; and D no. 1726 was withdrawn in November 1947 with damaged frames.

-In 1948 British Railways inherited 28 of the Wainwright 4-4-0s.
-Their final years saw them concentrated at Guildford in Surrey and the last of the D class, No.31075, was withdrawn from there in 1956.
+In 1948 British Railways (BR) inherited 28 of the D class 4-4-0s, and 20 of the D1 class.
+BR increased the numbers by 30000, except for four D class (nos.
+1493, 1730/2/48), which were withdrawn before renumbering could occur.
+The BR power classification, introduced in January 1949, was initially 1P for class D and 2P for class D1, but these were revised to 2P and 3P respectively in October 1953.
+Their final years saw them concentrated at Guildford in Surrey and the last of the D class, No.31075, was withdrawn from there on 15 December 1956.
+The last of the D1s, meanwhile, were Nos.
+31489, 31739, and 31749 from Bricklayers Arms on 11 November 1961.